freshleaf/MobileDataUsageExercise/README.md

 It will be two pages app, list and detail screen.
 List page can switch style between normal and card style.

-When the basic function is done, it's possible to add function: detail page scroll by viewpager2, persistent storage by room etc

 some components will be:

 * Controller